Board of Advisors

 Sandy Younghans – Honorary Advisor to the Board of Directors

 Lynne Patterson – Co-Founder and Director Emerita Pro Mujer

 Mimi Schlumberger – Co-Founder of Friendship Bridge Microcredit Plus Program

 Laurie Dolian – Chair

 Born and raised in Stamford, CT, Laurie retired to Genesee, Colorado in 2009.
 She worked over 25 years in the social services field as a program manager for nonprofit organizations that provided comprehensive services for low income families.
 Laurie also served on local and state literacy and child care boards, as well as various committees for the United Way.
-Laurie has been involved with the Genesee Circle for four years, with three of those years as the Circle Leader.
-During this time, she has increased her Circle’s membership and participation in the Gala and has instituted a new structure to address Circle involvement, retention, and leadership transition.
-She has made three visits to Guatemala.
-Laurie was a volunteer ESL instructor for the Learning Source in Lakewood, Colorado for four years.
+Laurie has been involved with the Genesee Circle for four years, including three years as the Circle Leader.
+During this time, she increased her Circle’s membership and participation in Friendship Bridge’s Gala and instituted a new structure to address Circle involvement, retention, and leadership transition.

 “I became involved in my neighborhood Friendship Bridge Circle to become educated about global women’s issues and to use my social services background to contribute to their solutions.
 I have been impressed with the professionalism and dedication of the Friendship Bridge staff in Colorado and Guatemala.”